lambdamikel/picoram-ultimate/README.md

 You will have to modify your MC6400 and put in sockets to accommodate PicoRAM as follows.
-The PCB is of very good quality, and with a little bit of soldering skills you will have no issue accomplishing this:
+The PCB is of very good quality, and with a little bit of soldering skills you will have no issues accomplishing this:

 ![MasterLab Mod 1](pics/masterlab-mod1.jpg)